tracim/tracim/doc/frontend/tables.md

 #### Step 5

-Now let's define how our cell will be rendered.
+Now Define how the cell will be rendered.

-The row's data is accessible through `props.getValue()`, which returns what you defined in the accessor function.
+The row's data is accessible through `props.getValue()`, which returns what is defined in the accessor function.

 ```javascript
 import { createColumnHelper } from '@tanstack/react-table'